1999 Honolulu shootings: Perpetrator

-Trial and incarceration
+Trial

 Forty-year-old Byran Uyesugi's month-long trial began on May 15, 2000.
 He was charged with one count of murder in the first degree (count 1), seven counts of murder in the second degree (counts 2–8), and one count of attempted murder in the second degree (count 9).
 Prior to the close of the trial, counts 2-8 were merged into count 1.

 The Prosecuting Attorney of Honolulu Peter Carlisle and Deputy Prosecuting Attorneys Christopher Van Marter and Kevin Takata represented the State of Hawaii.
 Criminal Defense Attorneys Jerel Fonseca and Rodney Ching of the law firm Fonseca & Ching represented Uyesugi.

 Uyesugi pleaded not guilty by reason of insanity and claimed that he felt like an outcast at work and that he feared his colleagues were conspiring to have him fired.
 Dr. Park Dietz and Dr. Daryl Matthews testified for the defense that he was insane, citing the delusions about how others were tampering with his fish.
-Lead prosecution expert witness Dr. Harold Hall testified that the Defendant fulfilled the criteria for a diagnosis of schizophrenia, but he did not meet the criteria for either insanity or extreme emotion or mental disturbance (EMED).
-Dr. Michael Welner testified for the prosecution that although Uyesugi had, in his opinion, schizophrenia, he carried out the shooting because he was angry that he would be fired for insubordination, and that his own account of conceallment before the crime demonstrated that he knew what he had done was wrong.
+Lead prosecution expert witness Dr. Harold Hall testified that the Defendant fulfilled the criteria for a diagnosis of schizophrenia, but he did not meet the criteria for either insanity or extreme emotional or mental disturbance (EMED).
+Dr. Michael Welner testified for the prosecution that although Uyesugi was, in his opinion, legitimately suffering the effects of schizophrenia, he carried out the shooting because he was angry that he would be fired for insubordination and his own account of concealment before the crime demonstrated that his actions were premeditated.

 On June 13, 2000, the jury rejected the insanity defense, finding Uyesugi guilty on count 1 for the seven murders and count 9 for the attempted murder.
 On August 8, 2000, Judge Marie N. Milks sentenced Uyesugi to life without the possibility of parole for count 1 and life with the possibility of parole on count 9, with the sentences to run consecutively.
 The court also ordered Uyesugi to pay $500 in restitution and $70,000 to the crime victim compensation fund.
 Hawaii does not have the death penalty.
 The parole board later ordered Uyesugi to serve a minimum term of 235 years in prison, the longest ever ordered for a Hawaii inmate.

 Uyesugi appealed his convictions.
 In 2002, the State of Hawaii Supreme Court upheld Uyesugi's conviction.
 In 2004, Uyesugi was considering fighting his conviction based on Rule 40, inadequate representation by his lawyers in his first trial.

 In 2005, Xerox and the hospital that examined Uyesugi settled a civil lawsuit brought by the families of the shooting victims.
 They believed that both parties had failed to take preventive action based on what they said were clear signs of Uyesugi's mental instability.